FluxML/Flux.jl/docs/src/models/overview.md

 (true, true)
 ```

 The [`train!`](@ref) function in Flux will use the optimizer to iteratively adjust the weights and biases in `parameters` to minimize the loss function.
-Calling `train!` once makes the optimizer take a single step toward the minimum:
+Calling `train!` once makes the optimizer take a single step toward the minimum of our loss function:

 ```
 julia> train!(loss, parameters, data, opt)